 The Queens, N.Y. native led the team in points (15.3 ppg) and rebounding (5.6 rpg) and was also named to the ACC All-Defensive Team.

 With a No. 21 incoming recruiting class, Meier and the Hurricanes saw significant improvement during the 2008-09 season.
 The freshman class was highlighted by McDonald’s All-American Shenise Johnson - out of Henrietta, N.Y. - and Riquna Williams - from nearby Pahokee, Fla.

 Johnson lived up to the hype as she was the team leader on the season in points, rebounds, assists and steals.
 Under Meier’s guidance, Johnson was named the ACC Rookie of the Week on three occasions and was named to the ACC All-Freshmen team as well as ACC Honorable Mention.
 The versatile guard/forward also led the U19 USA team to a gold medal finish in the 2009 World Championships in Bangkok, Thailand.

 The 2009-10 season was one of the most successful in program history.
-Under Meier's vision, the Hurricanes advanced to the WNIT Championship game.
-Miami posted a 22-14 overall record - the first 20-win campaign since the 2002-03 season and just the eighth all-time.
+Under Meier’s vision, the Hurricanes advanced to the WNIT Championship game.
+Miami posted a 22-14 overall record - the first 20-win campaign since the 2002-03 season and just the eighth all-time in history.

 Following the 2009-10 campaign, then University of Miami Director of Athletics Kirby Hocutt announced that Meier signed a contract extension through 2015.